-7.1.8 Configuring HDD Group for Recording
+7.1.7 Configuring HDD Group for Recording

 You can group the HDDs and save the record files in a specific HDD group.
 You must have multiple HDDs installed in the system to perform this configuration.
+For more information, see "11.3 Configuring the HDD Quota/Group mode" on page 197.